 \section{Supplement to \cite{steenbrink2}}

 In this section, we give a remark on the construction of the cohomological $\mathbb{Q}$-mixed Hodge complex $((A_{\mathbb{Q}}, W), (A_{\mathbb{C}}, W, F))$ in \cite[p.536]{steenbrink2}.
 More precisely, we will present a new construction of $(A_{\mathbb{Q}}, W)$ here.
-In the context of log geometry, such a construction is originated in \cite{Steenbrink3} and used in other articles (e.g.~\cite{Fujisawa-Nakayama}, \cite{Fujisawa2} and so on).
+In the context of log geometry, such a construction originates from \cite{Steenbrink3} and is used in other articles (e.g.~\cite{Fujisawa-Nakayama}, \cite{Fujisawa2} and so on).
 For the case of a semistable reduction, a new construction of $(A_{\mathbb{Q}}, W)$, which is similar to \cite{Steenbrink3}, is given in \cite[11.2.6 The Rational Structure]{Peters-SteenbrinkMHS}.
 (For the case of a semistable morphism over the polydisc, see e.g.~\cite{Fujisawa1}.)
 Here we will see that the construction in \cite{Fujisawa2} works in the situation of \cite{steenbrink2}.